 Property lists are the XML files used in the management of configuration of OS and applications.
 These files contain useful artifacts related to web cookies, email accounts, GPS Map routes and searches system configuration preferences, browsing history and bookmarks.
 These files could be open to the simple text editor to view the contents.

 Logical extraction of the iPhone could provide lots of SQLite database files as it uses SQLite databases to store user data, the tool SQLite browser is used to explore and read SQLite database which can be download from http://sqlitebrowser.org/

-These databases could be extracted through applications available like SQLite database Browser as seen in below screenshot.
+These databases could be extracted through applications available like SQLite database Browser as seen in the screenshot below.

 Acquisition of iOS devices

-During search and seizure, it is necessary that examiner identifies the Phone model.
+During search and seizure, it is necessary that the examiner identifies the Phone model.

 - One method is that check the back of the device which contains the model number printed

-Figure.
-Model number printed on back of the device
+Figure 7.
+Model number printed on the back of the device

 - Another approach is connecting iPhone to the forensic workstation.
 Install the library libimobiledevice on your workstation, it supports Windows, MAC and Linux up to 10.3 it can be downloaded from the URL http://www.libimobiledevice.org/ installation steps in details are explained here http://krypted.com/mac-os-x/use-libimobiledevice-to-view-ios-logs/